 (b) the movement of ideas about law across national borders, be it by the actions of a court, the work of officials, businesspersons and non-governmental actors or the writings of scholars, and through this, how assumptions about law, the state, regulation, the individual and the interplay of modes of social control may (or may not) vary across time and place.

-For 2015-16, foundational courses available to 2Ls, 3Ls and LLMs that complement the 1L required courses in the field include Public International Law (Mr. Helal, Fall); International Human Rights (Professor Neuman, Fall); Comparative Constitutional Law (Professor Lessig, Spring); European Legal History (Professor Herzog, Fall); International Finance (Professor Scott, Spring); and International Trade Law (Professor Wu, Spring).
+For 2016-17, foundational courses available to 2Ls, 3Ls and LLMs that complement the 1L required courses in the field include Public International Law; International Human Rights (Professor Moyn, Fall); Comparative Constitutional Law (Professor Greene, Winter); English Legal History (Professor Kamali, Spring); International Finance (Professor Verdier, Spring); and International Trade Law (Professor Wu, Spring).
 The choice among them is likely to be less important, especially for the non-specialist, than the decision to take something in this area.

 For students interested in academia, the International Law Workshop provides the opportunity to undertake rigorous analysis of international legal scholarship.